crate/crate/docs/admin/system-information.rst

 The check for the
 :ref:`gateway.expected_data_nodes <gateway.expected_data_nodes>` setting checks
-if the setting matches the actual number of data nodes present in the cluster.
+if the setting match the actual number of data nodes present in the cluster.
 The value of this settings is checked against :ref:`gateway.recover_after_data_nodes
 <gateway.recover_after_data_nodes>` (or
-:ref:`gateway.recover_after_nodes <gateway.recover_after_nodes>`)
+:ref:`gateway.recover_after_nodes <gateway.recover_after_nodes>`
-during startup to decide if the cluster can proceed with :ref:`recovery <gloss-shard-recovery>`.
+) during startup to decide if the cluster can proceed with :ref:`recovery <gloss-shard-recovery>`.
-If the actual number of nodes is below the expected number of nodes, this is flagged to indicate some nodes are down.
-If the actual number is greater, this is flagged to indicate the setting needs to be updated.
+If the actual number of nodes is below the number expected this is flagged to indicate some node[s] are down.
+If the actual number is greater this is flagged to indicate the setting needs to be updated.

 ..
 NOTE::